microsoft/react-native-windows-samples/docs/new-architecture.md

 Developers choose the React Native Architecture (New or Old) for their Windows application when (re-)initializing Windows platform support for their project.
 This choice is determined by the `--template` argument when running the [init-windows command](init-windows-cli.md).

-Starting with `react-native-windows@0.80.0`, calling `init-windows` for the *first time* in an application project (as seen in the [Getting Started](getting-started.md) guide) will default to using the New Architecture template if none is specified.
 If you re-run `init-windows` on a project without specifying a template, the command will default to the previously used template.
 See [Default Options and Re-initializing Projects](init-windows-cli.md#default-options-and-re-initializing-projects) for more details.

 > **Note:** The choice described here only applies for your project's Windows build and is independent of the choice you make for other React Native platforms, i.e. your Android and iOS builds can target a different architecture than your Windows build.